Numeracy at Christ Church

 regarding times tables and place value are being predominantly focussed on in KS1 to ensure children have a sound base knowledge on which to build upon in KS2.

-The pupils across the school start each day signing in to their Maths Gym.
+The pupils across the school start most days signing in to their Maths Gym.
 These sessions contain key number objectives that the pupils work towards achieving.
 As children advance through the school, our Maths Gym initiative helps support this base knowledge and keep it 'bubbling over' so to speak.
 Using online resources, like IXL, can further support the children's numeracy knowledge as well as teachers and parents assess the children's progress.

 Maths Assessment Ladders